 Add up to six Custom Lists to highlight other content in your guide such as speakers, exhibitors or anything you like.
 Begin by clicking on a Custom List with the status “Setup Required”.

 Then choose the Custom List you want to display.
 There are a few different styles you can use for your Custom Lists; pick the one that fits your data the best.
 You can choose to have the description show over the image.

 You can enable or disable the list from view via the Enabled toggle.
 After making changes, be sure to click Save.

 Finally, you can enable a Menu item survey by clicking on a Survey with the status “Setup Required” then choose the Survey you want to display.
 You can enable or disable the survey from the Web Page via the Enabled toggle.
 After making changes, be sure to click Save.

 When making any of the above changes, make sure to publish the changes to your guide to see these on the live version of your Guidebook Web page.

 At the bottom of the page, in the Guidebook Web settings, you can disable your Guidebook Web page or select a theme for your Guidebook Web page (if your guide is attached to multiple spaces).

 If you have the Connect feature enabled in your guide, it can also be enabled on your Guidebook Web page.
 Connect on Guidebook Web allows for attendees to view a list of users, view user profiles, and manage connection requests.
 There is not a chat functionality on Guidebook Web, but users can chat with their connections on their mobile device!

-To enable Connect on Guidebook Web, you will click into Connect (or whatever you've named the feature in your guide), click the toggle, and be sure to click save.
+To enable Connect on Guidebook Web, you will click into Connect, click the toggle, and be sure to click save.

 You will need to publish updates for the guide before it appears on the Guidebook Web page.